ocuroot/ocuroot/README.md

 # ocuroot

 The Ocuroot client.
 The client is a command line tool that manages state for releases and environments of your applications and cloud resources.
-It is provided as a standalone tool that runs on top of existing CI services.
+It's provided as a standalone tool that runs on top of existing CI services.

 ## About Ocuroot